flisanp/ms3-baby-food-recipes/README.md

 ## Deployment
 ### Create Project
-This project was creted on Github using the following steps:
+This project was created on Github using the following steps:
-1. Navigate to Github[GitHub](https://github.com/) and sign in
+1. Navigate to [GitHub](https://github.com/) and sign in
 2. On the left hand side above the list of your repositories click on the green button that says "New", this will create a new repository
-3. I choose the Code Institute Template from the drop down menu that says "Repository templates"
+3. From the drop down menu that says "Repository templates" I choose the Code Institute Template
 4. Enter a name for the project and then click on the green button that says "Create Repository"

 Before creating the Heroku app you need to add the following files in Gitpod: